theonlyway/xDSCFirewall/README.md

 # Versions

 ## 1.3
-Merged in requested changes from heoelri adding the following parameters
+Merged in requested changes from heoelri adding the following non-mandatory parameters

 - LogAllowed
 - LogIgnored